|

 that reason, be careful what you put in this field.

-The accounts marked as Purged do not appear in your
+the trash can.
+The accounts marked as Purged do not appear

-statistics.
-How often you empty the 'trash can' is set in
+in your statistics.
+How often you empty the 'trash can' is

 |

-the text box and the other is by soundex.
-Soundex is an
+typed in the text box and the other is by soundex.
+Soundex

-algorithm that selects names by sound and similar spellings.
+is an algorithm that selects names by sound and similar

-active account (all but purged and satisfied) the debtor and
+there is an active account (all but purged and satisfied)

 |